-- 40 x £25 inclusive of food costs per day for children in receipt of benefits-related free school meals, children with no recourse to public funding, and looked after children in education. - 40 x £35 inclusive of food costs per day for children with special educational needs and disabilities (SEND).
+- 40 x £30 inclusive of food costs per day for children in receipt of benefits-related free school meals, children with no recourse to public funding, universal children and children we care for. - 40 x £40 inclusive of food costs per day for children with special educational needs and disabilities (SEND).